 The MAX31865 is an easy-to-use resistance-to-digital converter designed for platinum resistance temperature detectors (RTDs).
 An external resistor determines the sensitivity for the RTD used, and a precision delta-sigma ADC converts the RTD resistance ratio to the reference resistance into a digital output.
 The MAX31865’s inputs are protected against overvoltage faults up to 45V.
-It also includes programmable detection for RTD and cable open or short conditions.
+It also includes programmable detection for RTD open or short circuits and cable open or short circuits.

-RTDs are straightforward devices: simply a small strip of platinum that measures precisely 100Ω or 1000Ω at 0°C. Bonded to the PT100/PT1000 are two, three, or four wires.
+RTDs (Resistance Temperature Detectors) are straightforward devices: simply a small strip of platinum that measures precisely 100 Ω or 1000 Ω at 0°C. Bonded to the PT100/PT1000 are two, three, or four wires.

 Thus, the 4-wire RTD has two wires attached to each side of the sensor.
 Each wire has about 1Ω of resistance.
 When connected to the amplifier, the innovative amp measures the voltage across the RTD and across the wire pairs.